mettinger/farris-symmetry/README.md

 # farris-symmetry
 This repo contains code for generating images with the 17 types of wallpaper symmetries utilizing the techniques described in the book "Creating Symmetry - The Artful Mathematics of Wallpaper Patterns" by Frank A. Farris.
+To date, only wallpaper code has been implemented (i.e. no friezes, no color-reversing, etc.)